Know Your Data: 2nd Annual GDPR Readiness Report Reveals That 60% of Organizations Are in the Dark

 About AvePoint

 Securing the Future.
-AvePoint is the global leader in data management and data governance, and over 21,000 customers worldwide rely on our solutions to secure the digital workplace across Microsoft, Google, Salesforce and other cloud environments.
-AvePoint's global partner program includes over 3,500 managed service providers, value added resellers and systems integrators, with our solutions available in more than 100 cloud marketplaces.
+AvePoint is a global leader in data security, governance, and resilience, and over 21,000 customers worldwide rely on our solutions to modernize the digital workplace across Microsoft, Google, Salesforce and other collaboration environments.
+AvePoint’s global channel partner program includes over 3,500 managed service providers, value added resellers and systems integrators, with our solutions available in more than 100 cloud marketplaces.
 To learn more, visit https://www.avepoint.com.

 Centre for Information Policy Leadership (CIPL)